 Become a CESR Evaluator

-The next CESR evaluator training day will be held at the College on the 28th of March 2019.
+The next CESR evaluator training day will be held at the College on the 18th November 2019.
 To be eligible to be a CESR evaluator, you must fulfil the following criteria:

 - Be a Member, Fellow, or Specialist Associate of the College and in good standing